 You can add new pages by clicking the + icon in the left sidebar.
 You can also edit any existing page by clicking on it in the list and clicking on the Edit link.

-If there is a problem with your page, you’ll get a red banner at the top of the page saying “There’s a problem with this page” and “Go back to Pages and click the Save Draft button to save changes to this page.”
-If you click the “Back to Home page button,” you will be taken back to the homepage.
+If there is a problem with your page, you’ll get a red banner at the top saying, “There’ ‘s a problem with this page” and “G, go back to Pages and click the Save Draft button to save changes to this page.”
+If you click the “Back to Home page button,” you will be returned to the homepage.

-If you don’t have a red banner, try refreshing the page, or log out and back in again.
-If that doesn’t work, then contact your hosting provider.
+If you don’t have a red banner, try refreshing the page or logging out and back in again.
+If that doesn’t work, contact your hosting provider.

 Step 13: Add Posts